Business Education Abroad Guide

 Planning and When to Go

-• First-year: Be sure to sign up for the Leeds FGX First Year Global Experience course to start your journey with international business and study abroad.
-Talk to your Academic Advisor and start planning for studying abroad!
-Take A&S Gen Ed classes, especially the math, economics, and writing requirements, along with 1000-level BCOR classes.
+- First-year: Sign up for the Leeds FGX First Year Global Experience course to start your journey with international business and study abroad.
+Talk to your Academic Advisor and start planning!
+Take A&S Gen Ed classes, especially math, economics, and writing requirements, along with 1000-level BCOR classes.

-• Sophomore: Aim to stay on track and finish BCOR courses by the end of sophomore year.
-Research Education Abroad programs and work with an Ed Abroad advisor to explore options.
-Keep saving some of the recommended classes for study abroad (see chart below).
-We encourage you to take a global internship during the summer after your sophomore year (check out INBU4910 below).
+- Sophomore: Aim to finish BCOR courses by the end of sophomore year.
+Research Education Abroad programs and work with an Ed Abroad advisor.
+Save the recommended classes for study abroad (see chart below).
+We encourage you to take a global internship during the summer after your sophomore year (see INBU4910).

-• Junior: Go abroad!
+- Junior: Go abroad!
 Most students take a combination of business electives, A&S Gen Ed, non-business electives, and sometimes one major/emphasis class.
-In addition (or instead of) a semester abroad earn credit by taking one of the Leeds Global Seminars taught by faculty or undertake a global internship to gain valuable work experience.
+Business majors can complete one class per area of emphasis abroad for their degree.
+In addition (or instead of) a semester abroad, earn credit on one of the Leeds Global Seminars taught by faculty or do a Global Internship to gain valuable work experience.

-• Senior: Education Abroad during the fall of your senior year is possible with careful planning.
+- Senior: Education Abroad during the fall of your senior year is possible with careful planning.
 Be sure that you know when the credits may be transcripted, as this can delay your official graduation date.
-Meet with Leeds Career Development to determine how to best highlight your education abroad experience on your resume.
+Meet with Leeds Career Development to best highlight your education abroad experience on your resume.

 What Kind of Credit Can You Earn Abroad?